 We learn about the parasite fungi and the calafate plant.
 The latter is a shrub with tiny yellow flowers and a dark fruit.

-There are it both an abandoned beaver dams and active ones.
+There are both abandoned beaver dams and active ones.

 Beavers were imported from Canada over a century ago for the fur trade and have caused a huge amount of destruction in the forest.